 The HyperX Pulsefire Haste Wireless is a decent mouse for MMO gaming, but it doesn't have nearly as many side buttons as a mouse designed specifically for MMO gaming.
 That said, you can customize all the buttons using the customization software. it also feels very well-built and its symmetrical shape is suitable for nearly all hand sizes and grip types.
 Performance-wise you can precisely set the CPI in a very broad range.
 The click latency is also good, although it's somewhat higher than most gaming mice in this price range.

 The HyperX Pulsefire Haste Wireless has a matte black plastic shell with honeycomb-shaped cutouts in the top and bottom.
-There's a HyperX logo on the left side towards the front, and a single RGB zone in the scroll wheel.
+There's a HyperX logo on the left side towards the front and a single RGB zone in the scroll wheel.
 Visually, it looks identical to the original HyperX Pulsefire Haste.
+If you're interested in a mouse with a similar shape and size that has a solid plastic shell without honeycomb cutouts, check out the GLORIOUS Model O PRO.

 The build quality of the HyperX Haste Wireless feels excellent.
 There's no noticeable rattle when shaking the mouse and only very minor squeaking when you forcibly squeeze it.
 HyperX also notes that this mouse is rated IP55 for protection against dust and liquids.
 This rating offers better protection than most gaming mice.